 The Graduate Division offers work leading to the degree of Master of Arts in Education.
-The graduate courses in Education and in minor areas are offered as part of the regular program of the College and are designed to improve classroom instruction and school administration.
-The graduate program is planned to meet the needs of teachers in elementary and secondary schools and to provide graduate education for school supervisors and administrators.
+The graduate program is planned to meet the needs of teachers in elementary and secondary schools and to provide graduate education for supervisors, principals, superintendents, attendance officers, counselors, guidance personnel, etc.